nikitavoloboev/data/future/future.md

 - Smarter cities that are friendly to humans & wildlife, not cars.
 - A lot of designated areas across the globe given back to wildlife to flourish.
 - No dictators (China/Russia/..).
 Every country has proper democratic process with fairly elected leaders.
 Countries/cities compete for best talent & do best by their citizens.
+- There are efficient tools to grow food at home so more people can live off the grid without government intervention and need to pay tax.
+- Government conducts itself in transparent and open manner.
+Any change to constitution or law is done in the open.
+Every tax dollar should be accounted for without ability to mismanage the budget (steal).

 ## Links